 - Strengthening pre-trial services to ensure that defendants appear in court

-- Cash bail becomes a last resort.
+Cash bail will become a last resort.
 The courts will explore non-financial conditions of release, based on an evidence-based pre-trial assessment tool based on risk to public safety and not showing up to court, rather than ability to pay.

-- Detainees rights are restored through access to legal representation and immediate hearings.
+- Detainees rights would be restored through access to legal representation and immediate hearings.

-- This process restores constitutional rights by requiring that the state have the burden of proof to show that an individual detained has to be held on an actual risk– not on ability to pay.
+- This would restore constitutional rights by requiring that the state have the burden of proof to show that an individual detained has to be held on an actual risk– not on ability to pay.

-- Restores transparency and procedural fairness to the pre-trial justice system.
-For many, there will be less time waiting behind bars and more immediate hearings.
+- It would also restore transparency and procedural fairness to the pre-trial justice system.
+For many, there would be less time waiting behind bars and more immediate hearings.

-- Re-assures public safety by making who is detained— and who is not— more predictable.
+- It would re-assure public safety by making who is detained— and who is not— more predictable.
 For police, it could mean less arrests for people who should not have been released.
 For victims, it could serve as a guard against escalating violence.

-- May reduce false guilty pleas.
+- It may reduce false guilty pleas.
 Individuals sitting behind bars before trial are more likely to plead guilty, even when innocent.
 This could reduce with access to defense attorney and prompt hearings.

 Who will it affect most?

 - People of color.
 More than half of Delaware’s pre-trial population are black citizens.
 Black and Latino citizens spend over a week longer in jail than white people.